 Latest Updates on Hawaii Water Contamination Lawsuits

-The number of Red Hill lawsuits is swelling day by day.
+The number of Red Hill lawsuits are swelling day by day.

 The beginning of November 2022 saw more than a hundred plaintiffs, including civilians and veterans, claiming that the water contamination at the Red Hill facility affected their health and drained them emotionally and financially.